Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Experiments

-We demonstrate the performance of our different methods on synthetic and real datasets for varying $n,p$ values.
-We use the LP solver of {Gurobi} version $6.5.2$ with Python interface.
-All computations are performed in Python.
-All computations (unless otherwise specified) are carried out on a MacBook with processor 2.7 GHz 12-Core Intel Xeon E5, 64GB of RAM.
+We demonstrate the performance of our different methods on synthetic and real datasets.
+All computations are performed in Python 3.6 on the MIT Engaging Cluster with 1 CPU and 16GB of RAM.
+We use Gurobi 9.0.2~\cite{gurobi} in our experiments involving Gurobi's LP solver.
+Sections~\ref{sec:results-L1-SVM},~\ref{sec-results-group-SVM} and~\ref{sec-results-slope-SVM} present results for the L1-SVM, Group-SVM and Slope-SVM problems (respectively).